Learning Task Decomposition to Assist Humans in Competitive Programming: Introduction

 \section{Introduction}

 { \thefootnote }

 With their increased capabilities, language models (LMs) are used to perform increasingly complex and high-impact problems \citep{trinh2024solving, li2022competition, huang2023benchmarking}.
-The scalable oversight challenge emerges \citep{amodei2016concrete}: LMs might fail to provide reliable solutions for these problems, but it is also difficult for humans to evaluate and improve LMs' solutions due to therequired significant time and expertise.
+This however causes the scalable oversight challenge \citep{amodei2016concrete}: LMs might fail to provide reliable solutions for these problems, but it is also difficult for humans to evaluate and improve LMs' solutions due to the required significant time and expertise.

 One strategy to assist humans is task decomposition: as shown in Figure \ref{fig:intro}, humans can more easily understand and repair complex solutions after they are decomposed into simpler pieces that correspond to specific subtasks \citep{lee2001does}.